 A profit margin isn’t strictly reserved for businesses; it also applies to you.
 “By increasing the gap between what you earn and what you spend, you end up with a profit in exactly the same way a business earns a profit,” said J.D.
 Roth, founder of Get Rich Slowly.
 “This profit can then be used to pursue your long-term financial goals.”

-To specifically reach a million bucks, you’ll need to boost your savings rate substantially more than the normal 5 percent to 15 percent, said Roth.
+To specifically reach a million bucks, you’ll need to boost your savings rate substantially more than the normal 5% to 15%, said Roth.
 He suggested saving half of your income, and noted that you’ll have to make hard choices of deferring present spending in exchange for future financial success.
 For two-income families, he suggested choosing to live on one income, and saving and investing the other salary.

 Start With $10 Million